MCP-Scorecard

 Total Score: 10/100

-Why This Score: Score is driven mainly by detected command execution and file system issues.
+Why This Score: Score is driven mainly by security findings in command execution and file system and ergonomics findings.

 Category Scores: